datguypiko/Firefox-Mod-Blur/README.md

 6. Remove and dont use any other min-max-close window button files.
 7. Expermental:warning: In MicaForEveryone settings `firefox` section enable `Blur Behind` so when the window is not active it will still be blurred.

-## :shield: Last Updates
+<details><summary><h2>:shield: Last Updates</h2></summary>

 <img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/datguypiko/Firefox-Mod-Blur"> <a href="https://github.com/datguypiko/Firefox-Mod-Blur/issues"><img alt="GitHub issues" src="https://img.shields.io/github/issues/datguypiko/Firefox-Mod-Blur?color=yellow&logo=github&logoColor=white"> </a>

+`01/04/2023` `>` `v2.3.2` `Firefox v111.x`
+- Fixed "clean extension menu" mod so there is no empty space anymore no matter of how many extensions you have set in a row.
+If you have less than the number set (default 3) the width will adjust automatically.
+Now the default file doesnt have the separator line anymore.

+`26/03/2023` `>` `v2.3.1` `Firefox v111.x`
+- Fixed and Reworked extension menu to use grid instead of flexbox, no width change required anymore.
+Now change "--firefoxcss-number-of-extensions-in-a-row" value to wanted extensions icon count in a row.

+`25/03/2023` `>` `v2.3` `Firefox v111.x`
+- When moving with tab or arrows in search now shows hover background color correctly.
+- Fix separator color in context menu for v111.x

 `20/01/2023` `>` `v2.3` Added extensions menu modifications for firefox v109.0.0; Merged some code lines and renamed extensions for cleaner code.

 `14/12/2022` `>` `v2.2.1` Fix url bar icon size for firefox v108.0.0

 `08/12/2022` `>` `v2.2`

    - Circular homepage shortcuts - extra mod.

    - Give more width to active tab - extra mod.

    - Autohide tab and bookmarks bars - extra mod.

    - Search bar no border - extra mod.

    - Search bar transparent background - extra mod.

    - Fix padding for homepage shortcuts in wallpaper theme using no text mod.

  `29/11/2022` `>` `v2.1` Added wallpaper style themes with 3 choices.
 Fixed Tab closing glitch.
 Fixeed spilled theme wallpaper file wrong destination folder.
 Fixed micaForEveryone support for Firefox Nightly after new update.
 Changed colors of sound/audio button in tabs.
 Other few minor fixes.